Volodya8072/taskflow/README.md

 # TaskFlow

-> Монорепозиторій для проекту TaskFlow
+> Monorepo for the TaskFlow project
-> Система управління завданнями з фронтендом на Next.js і бекендом на NestJS.
+> Task management system with a frontend in Next.js and a backend in NestJS.

 ---

-## 📂 Структура проекту
+## 📂 Project Structure

-- **frontend/** — користувацький інтерфейс, відповідає за взаємодію з користувачем
+- **frontend/** — user interface, handles user interactions
-- **backend/** — серверна частина, API та бізнес-логіка
+- **backend/** — server-side, API and business logic

 ---

-## ⚡ Стек технологій
+## ⚡ Technology Stack

 ### Frontend
 - Next.js